rockset/rockset-go-client/README.md

 The VCR tracks ignore the patch version of the client version, so when the OpenAPI spec is updated you have to re-record the VCR cassettes.

-If you don't have `git lfs` set up, install before committing:
+If you don't have `git lfs` set up, install before committing new recordings:
 ```
 brew install git-lfs
 git lfs install